 The Fort William Strategic Transport Study (Pre-Appraisal, the Case for Change) Report was published by HITRANS in August 2018.
 This established an evidence base from which a case for change to the transport network was developed.
 As part of the study, the problems, opportunities and constraints associated with the transport network in Fort William were explored and Transport Planning Objectives (TPOs) identified to guide the development of solutions.

 Transport Scotland subsequently commissioned further appraisal work that recommended medium to longer term options be incorporated in an assessment of merits through the (then forthcoming) Second Strategic Transport Project Review (STPR2), before being taken forward for detailed assessment.
-STPR2 was published in December 2022.
+STPR2, whose final report was published in December 2022, is a review of the strategic transport network’s performance to inform transport investment in Scotland for the next 20 years Strategic Transport Projects Review 2 | Transport Scotland.

 Recognising the need to address the challenges across different transport modes in Fort William, STPR2 recommended the development of an Integrated Transport Plan (ITP) for the town: